mkhodary/Angular_Umm_alqura_calendar/README.md

 <br>
 # Project structure
 1. *Index.html* is a representation of html page that could contain the calendar picker.
 It has different implementations for demo purposes only. <br>
 2. *server.js & folder node_modules* are used to be able to run nodejs server to test it.
-For more information regarding how to use nodejs,  check *How to test it* section. <br>
+For more information regarding how to start and test,  check *How to test it* section. <br>
 3. *js folder* includes all required javascript files that could be used by keith-wood jquery library.
 If you're not implementing different languages, you could remove unwanted files.
-You could also replace it by any other language or calendar to be supported.
-Refer back to http://keith-wood.name/calendarsPicker.html for more information. <br>
+You could also replace/add dependancies as per your need to support new cultures.
+Refer back to http://keith-wood.name/calendarsPicker.html for more information.
+It also contains 'module.js' that has the initialization of angular app for demo purposes and you'll not need it you your project.<br>
 4. *css folder* contains the css files to update library styles.
+Feel free to change it as per your need.<br>
 5. *datepicker folder* has the custom directive developed by me to be able to use the library in angular project.
+You'll need to change "angular.module('app')" to match destination project's module.
 <br>
 <br>